MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-install-manually.md

 - For RPM the mde-netfilter package requires "libmnl", "libnfnetlink", "libnetfilter_queue", "glib2"
 - For Mariner the mde-netfilter package requires "libnfnetlink", "libnetfilter_queue"

-If the Microsoft Defender for Endpoint installation fails due to missing dependencies errors, you can manually download the pre-requisite dependencies.
+If the Microsoft Defender for Endpoint installation fails due to missing dependencies errors, you can manually download the prerequisite dependencies.

 ## Log installation issues